gromacs/gromacs/docs/dev-manual/change-management.rst

 uploaded a minor fix to someone else's patch, use your judgement in whether to approve yourself.

+Membership in the ``GMX Developers`` and ``GMX Core`` approval groups are based on long-term engagement in the project and does not correlate directly with a ``Developer`` role account.

 Guide for reviewing
 -------------------

 -  First and foremost, check correctness to the extent possible;
 -  As portability and performance are the next most important things do check for potential issues;
 -  Check adherence to the :ref:`coding standards <style-guidelines>`;
 -  We should try to ensure that commits that implement bugfixes (as